 Many older people take drugs that can have undesirable side effects.
 Side effects can include sleepiness, dizziness, confusion, and other symptoms that interfere with driving.
 Both prescription and nonprescription drugs can have these side effects.
 When starting a new drug that could affect visual, physical, or mental function, people should not drive for several days to be sure no side effects occur.
 Drugs that may interfere with driving include the following:

-Stress, particularly when driving in unfamiliar areas or in heavy traffic, may contribute to difficulty.
+Stress, particularly when driving in unfamiliar areas or in heavy traffic, may contribute to driving difficulty.
 Fatigue and distraction also decrease driving ability.
 The use of technologies such as cell phone and/or texting increase crash risk 4- to 8-fold respectively.
-Older adults should avoid using these devices in the car given age-related changes or decline in attention and/or multitasking.
-Seat belts and upgrading a car that is more crashworthy that has crash prevention technologies (MyCarDoesWhat.org) should be considered.
+Although all drivers should avoid these sources of distractions, older adults, are especially vulnerable given age-related changes or decline in attention and/or multitasking.
+Newer cars with advanced crash prevention technologies, such as lane change warning and blind-spot indicators ( MyCarDoesWhat.org), should be considered on an individual basis.

-Falls in older adults have been associated with an increased risk of motor vehicle crashes and this makes sense since both activities require the integration of visual, cognitive and motor systems.
-Thus, interventions to reduce fall risk (for example, reducing sedating medications, physical activity, and balance training) may have a role to improve driving mobility.
+Falls in older adults have been associated with an increased risk of motor vehicle crashes and this makes sense since both activities require the integration of visual, cognitive, and motor systems.
+Thus, interventions to reduce fall risk (for example, reducing sedating medications, physical activity, and balance training) may have a role to improve driving safety.

-For some older adults, the only deficit in driving ability is simply a lack of driving experience.
-For example, an older person (usually a woman) may learn to drive only after a spouse dies.
-Both couples should continue to share driving activities, since infrequent drivers are at high risk for driving retirement.
+For some older adults, the only deficit in driving ability is simply a lack of recent driving experience.
+It is common that one partner in a relationship does more of the driving than the other.
+When the driver in a relationship dies, the other may be unprepared to resume driving safely.
+Both people in couples should continue to share driving activities, since infrequent drivers are at high risk for driving retirement.

 Older drivers can use their experience from years of driving to identify and avoid hazardous situations.
 For example, because stamina decreases with aging, older drivers may wish to drive shorter distances and take frequent breaks.
 They can avoid freeways and other areas where traffic is congested or known to be dangerous.
 They can avoid driving at night or twilight, when glare problems are most likely.
-They can avoid rush hour traffic and take fewer risks in traffic.
+They can avoid rush hour traffic and bad weather and try to avoid unprotected left hand turns.
 They may prefer to drive only familiar routes and locations.

 Newer technology may assist older drivers.
 Parking aids, which use cameras or infrared systems to help with backing up, parking, and other maneuvers, are especially helpful for people who have difficulty looking over their shoulders.
 Other systems that are helpful to older drivers include cruise control, antilock brakes, and electronic stability devices that improve traction and steering.
 Advanced vision systems for night driving include curve lighting (lighting directed around a curve) and automatic dimming of headlights (high beams convert to low beams when there is oncoming traffic).
-Some cars offer rearview mirrors that automatically dim when hit by blinding headlights, thus reducing glare.
+Some cars offer blind spot monitors, lane departure and collision warning systems, backup cameras, and rearview mirrors that automatically dim when hit by blinding headlights, thus reducing glare.
 Car manufacturers are experimenting with infrared night vision technology to enhance night driving.